raspberrypilearning/flip-treat-webcards/en/step_2.md

 Click on the small triangle next to the `<head>` tag to collapse the `<head>`.

-You can collapse parts of the code you don't need to focus on, which makes your code easier to read.
+You can collapse parts of the code you don't need to focus on to make your code easier to read.

 --- /task ---